 What does Gturbo do?

 At the moment there are two models available for different vehicles; the Grunter (suited for low rpm response goals) and the Bad Boy (suited to midrange and top end power).
-All turbo's come with a 12 month warranty.
+They also do a Gturbo Red Wheel, and a Gturbo Green Wheel.
+All turbo’s come with a 12 month warranty.